arnokha/explain-xkcd-with-llms/inputs/prompts/explain_comic_prompt.md

 [Additional info]
 Title: {{TITLE}}
-Mouseover text for image: {{MOUSEOVER_TEXT}}
+Mouseover/tooltip text for image: {{MOUSEOVER_TEXT}}

 [Response Formating]
- I am providing a template for how to format your response Failure to respond with the response template will result in a parsing error and immediate disqualification.
+ I am providing a template for how to format your response.
+ Failure to respond with the response template will result in a parsing error and immediate disqualification.
+ Ensure the <explanation> is thorough, even if it repeats points made in <thinking>, as the response quality will be evaluated solely on the <explanation>.

 [Response Template]
 <thinking>